MicrosoftDocs/architecture-center/docs/multitenant-identity/app-roles.md

 #### Assign users

 When a new customer signs up, the application is registered in the customer's Azure AD tenant.
-At this point, an Azure AD admin for that tenant or an app owner (under **Enterprise applications**) can assign app roles to users.
+At this point, an Azure AD admin for that tenant or an app owner can assign app roles to users (under **Enterprise applications**).

 > [!NOTE]
 > As noted earlier, customers with Azure AD Premium can also assign app roles to security groups.